Understanding Employer Stock Concentration

 Selling stock compensation can trigger a large tax bill, and the idea of paying a large tax bill often feels worse than the risk of holding.

-As a result, decisions can deferred indefinitely.
+As a result, decisions can be deferred indefinitely.
 Risk management and tax efficiency are treated as opposing goals, when in reality they should be evaluated together.
 In many cases, gradual, intentional diversification can materially reduce risk without sacrificing tax awareness.

 Balance > Precision